Big Data. Climate Science. Artificial Intelligence.

 Media specialists, journalists, and advertising and public relations professionals can be change agents.
 Yet many lack the knowledge to effectively convey complex scientific and technological benefits to an increasingly skeptical public.

-Our Solution: The University of Oregon School of Journalism and Communication (SOJC) will launch the Media Center for Science and Technology (MCST) to bridge the gap.
-A portion of a $50 million anonymous gift to create the Presidential Fund for Excellence will provide initial funding to establish the center and hire a director to lead it in August 2018.
+Our Solution: The University of Oregon School of Journalism and Communication (SOJC) launched the Media Center for Science and Technology (MCST) to bridge the gap.
+In October 2017, a portion of a $50 million anonymous gift to create the Presidential Fund for Excellence provided initial funding to establish the center and hire a director to lead it.

 “Storytelling and science are a powerful combination, and there are far too few skilled practitioners coming into the workforce today.”